 All accommodations on CRMC will be indoors – in hostels and eco-lodges.
 Sleeping accommodations are fairly rustic, but students should expect to have a bed every night of the trip.
 The eco-lodge where the group will spend three nights is located in a remote area of the rainforest in a gorgeous setting.
 There will be filtered drinking water, but, due to its remote location, no hot water.

-Should I send my child to Costa Rica with an international phone plan or a calling card?
+Should I send my child to Costa Rica with an international phone plan?

 This trip starts outside of the United States.
 What do I need to know before traveling internationally?